virajbukitagar123/test-micrometer-spring/README.md

 ### Steps to run

-* Run the docker-dev services (./restart.sh) to start the zipkin
+* Run the docker-dev services (./restart.sh) in licensing-service-levitate to start the zipkin
 * Start the application and hit localhost:8080/
 * Go to localhost:9411 to check the traces.
 We are also seeing the traces in the logs.